 How do you stay healthy?

-Having a young son can make it a challenge to prioritize my own health on top of a busy work schedule.
-My favorite way to stay active is to play location-based games such as Geocaching and Ingress.
-They’re a good way to keep moving around outside — I walked more than 3,400km with Ingress over the last three years.
+Having a young son can make it a challenge to prioritize my own health on top of a busy work schedule, but my favorite way to stay active is to play location-based games such as Geocaching and Ingress.
+They’re a good way to keep moving around outside – I walked more than 3,400km with Ingress over the last three years.

 What’s your favorite thing about working at Ada?

-We each have maybe a couple of decades in our career when we can really make an impact.
+Each of us have a couple of decades left in our careers before we can really make an impact.
 I started working on Ada eight years ago, and it’s really nice to reach this point.
 I’m excited to see what we will be able to achieve in the next eight years.